Go Back Go Back

 “He told me he loved me, and I believed him,” says Purity Bahati.
-Little did she know that two years later, her world would literally turn upside down.
+Little did she know that two years later, her world would turn upside down.

 She began a sexual relationship with her boyfriend while a pupil in one of the public schools in Mnarani, Kilifi County.
 He was 28 years old.
 She was 15.
 Purity became pregnant by the time she was celebrating her 17th birthday, forcing her to drop out of school.
-“My parents were so furious with me, and they kicked me out of home,” she says while forcing a smile, unsuccessfully.

 Meet Naomi